MonsAltus/Team-Profile-Generator/README.md

 ## Description:
 This application creates a HTML page to display various information about a team based on user input through Inquirer.
 The page is styled through Bootstrap and includes card elements displaying employee data for a Manager, Engineers, and Interns.
+Employee information includes Name, Id number, and Email, as well as office number for Managers, Github profiles for Engineers, and school or study for Interns.

 ## Table of Contents:
 [User Story](#User-Story)<br>